How Important is BMI to Your Body Goals?

 Hypertension

-Any surgeon may refuse to do a procedure on a patient with high blood pressure.
-A surgeon will ask for the patient to keep their blood pressure in control before undergoing a procedure.
+Any surgeon may refuse to perform a procedure on a patient with high blood pressure.
+A surgeon will ask the patient to control their blood pressure before undergoing a procedure.

 Diabetes